What Sort of Work Have We Been Doing?

 Since this project required federal funds and permits and furthermore took place on lands owned by a political subdivision of the State of Texas (in this instance NBU), investigations at 41CM204 were completed under both federal and state laws.
-Through the Section 106 and ACT evaluation and coordination process, several historic- and prehistoric-age remnants located at the Headwaters Site were determined to be eligible for listing on the National Register of Historic Places (NRHP) and as State Antiquities Landmarks (SALs), thus requiring the excavations that are taking place now.
+Through the Section 106 and ACT evaluation and coordination process, several historic- and prehistoric-age remnants located at the Headwaters Site were determined to be eligible for listing on the National Register of Historic Places (NRHP) and as State Antiquities Landmarks (SALs), thus requiring the excavations that took place.

-It is a truly unique opportunity for a project like the Headwaters at the Comal to come along whose mission of community outreach, conservation, and the relationship between people and the natural world are so perfectly amplified by the archaeology that underlies it.
-With the help of serendipity, the Headwaters at the Comal team want to make the most of this opportunity and much like the proverbial tree falling in the forest, it wouldn’t matter if people weren’t there to experience it as well.
-This site is something for this community to feel proud of and we invite you all to come and see the work that is going on and learn a little about the human heritage we all share.
+It was a truly unique opportunity for a project like the Headwaters at the Comal to come along, whose mission of community outreach, conservation, and the relationship between people and the natural world are so perfectly amplified by the archaeology that underlies it.
+With the help of serendipity, the Headwaters at the Comal team wanted to make the most of this opportunity and much like the proverbial tree falling in the forest, it wouldn’t matter if people weren’t there to experience it as well.

-During the excavations (mid-October 2018 – early January 2019), visitors are invited to reserve a spot to come and tour the site and talk to the archaeologists.
-You can even earn your “Honorary Archaeologist” badge by sifting through dirt to find artifacts (sorry, you don’t get to keep them, though…) and contribute to this important part of Texas’ history.
-Check in weekly for updates on the excavation blog here.
+During the excavations (October 2018 – March 2019), visitors were invited to tour the site and talk to the archaeologists.
+They could even earn their “Honorary Archaeologist” badge by sifting through dirt to find artifacts (sorry, no one got to keep them, though…) and contribute to this important part of Texas’ history.
+You can read weekly for updates from the excavation blog here.

-And, we know many of you are busy (or your parents are), or you’re living hundreds or thousands of miles away.
-How can you experience the site?
-We’ve got you covered.
-Roughly once a week, one of our archaeologists will be hosting a live video stream from the site on YouTube Live where they’ll talk about the work that’s been going on, they’ll answer your questions, and we’ll dig a little deeper into some of the “Why” and “How” archaeology questions that may be circling around in your head.
+And, we knew many people are busy or living hundreds or thousands of miles away.
+How could they experience the site?
+Roughly once a week, one of our archaeologists hosted a live video stream from the site on YouTube Live, where they talked about the work that was going on, answered questions, and dug a little deeper into some of the “Why” and “How” archaeology questions that were asked by visitors.

-Don’t miss out on this truly unique testament to human culture.
-Stay up to date on all of these opportunities to take part by bookmarking this site.
-Subscribe to our YouTube Channel, and, of course, follow us, like us, and all that other fun.
+You can get caught up on all of these opportunities bookmarking this site.
+You can also get caught up on past videos and get alerts on future videos by subscribing to our YouTube Channel, and, of course, follow us, like us, and all that other fun.